owasp-dep-scan/dep-scan/README.md

       |_|   |_|
 ```

 dep-scan is a fully open-source security audit tool for project dependencies based on known vulnerabilities, advisories and license limitations.
-The output is compatible with [grafeas](https://github.com/grafeas/grafeas).
+Both local repositories and container images are supported as input.
 The tool is ideal for CI environments with built-in build breaker logic.

 [![Docker Repository on Quay](https://quay.io/repository/appthreat/dep-scan/status "Docker Repository on Quay")](https://quay.io/repository/appthreat/dep-scan)

-If you have just come across this repo, probably the best place to start is to checkout the parent project [scan](https://slscan.io) which include depscan along with a number of other tools.
+If you have just come across this repo, probably the best place to start is to checkout the parent project [slscan](https://slscan.io) which include depscan along with a number of other tools.

 ## Features

+- Local repos and container image based scanning [1]
 - Package vulnerability scanning is performed locally and is quite fast.
 No server is used!
 - Configurable `cache` and `sync` functionality to manage local cache data
-- Pre-installed and integrated with [scan](https://github.com/ShiftLeftSecurity/sast-scan)
+- Pre-installed and integrated with [slscan](https://github.com/ShiftLeftSecurity/sast-scan)
 - Suggest optimal fix version by package group (See suggest mode)
 - Perform deep packages risk audit (See risk audit)

+NOTE:

+- [1] Only application related packages in container images are included in scanning.
+OS packages are not included yet.

 ## Usage